Ishmael (Moby-Dick): Biography

 bobs up to the surface, and Ishmael keeps himself afloat on it until another whaling ship, the Rachel, arrives to rescue him.

 Family

-Only family mentioned is his Uncle, Captain D'Wolf.
+The only family Ishmael mentions include an unnamed stepmother and an uncle, Captain (John) D'Wolf.
+John D'Wolf, in reality, was Melville's uncle, having married his paternal aunt Mary.
+Ishmael, writing the narrative of the book as an older man, also implies in Chapter 35 that he's a father ("we fathers being the original inventors and patentees...").

 Ishmael (Old Testament)

-The name Ishmael is Biblical in origin: in Genesis 16:1-16; 17:18-25; 21:6-21; 25:9-17, Ishmael was the son of Abraham by the servant Hagar.
+The name Ishmael is Biblical in origin: in Genesis 16:1-16; 17:18-25; 21:6-21; 25:9-17, Ishmael was the son of Abraham by Hagar.
 In 21:6-21, the most significant verses for Melville's allegory, Hagar was cast off after the birth of Isaac, who inherited the covenant of the Lord instead of his older half-brother.

 Melville shapes his allegory to the Biblical Ishmael as follows: